Separation is Optimal for LQR under Intermittent Feedback: Proof of Theorem

 We then find the optimal cost-to-go function as

 where, in Step (a), we used the fact that

 Hence, the induction step is proved.

-Note that the controller and cost-to-go functions are both dependent on the switching policy.
-Since we have not found the optimal switching policy, the controller is not fully determined, either.
+Note that the controller and cost-to-go functions are both dependent on the scheduling policy.
+Since we have not found the optimal scheduling policy, the controller is not fully determined, either.
 The analysis shows that the optimal controller is a linear function of the estimator.
 Hence, the effect of the delay can only be seen through $\mathbb{E}[X_k \mid I^\mathcal{C}_{k}]$ in $u_k^\star$.
+Secondly, in the steady-state, we know that